 Sam Centanni (Winder lab) published a paper in Neuropsychopharmacology titled: “Endocannabinoid control of the insular-bed nucleus of the stria terminalis circuit regulates negative affective behavior associated with alcohol abstinence”

 Arion Kennedy (Research Assistant Professor) publishes a paper titled “High CD8 T Cell Receptor Clonality and Altered CDR3 Properties are Associated with Elevated Isolevuglandins in Adipose Tissue During Diet-Induced Obesity” in Diabetes

 The Journal of Neuroscience published a paper by Nick Harris (MSTP student in the Winder Lab) titled: “Dorsal BNST α2A-adrenergic receptors produce HCN-dependent excitatory actions that initiate anxiogenic behaviors“.

 Cherrington lab published a paper entitled “Enterically delivered insulin tregopil exhibits rapid absorption characteristics and a pharmacodynamic effect similar to human insulin in conscious dogs” in Diabetes, Obesity and Metabolism.

-Neuropsychopharmacology publishes a paper by Oliver Vranjkovic (Winder lab): “Ketamine administration during a critical period after forced ethanol abstinence inhibits the development of time-dependent affective disturbances”
+Oliver Vranjkovic (Winder lab) publishes in Neuropsychopharmacology: “Ketamine administration during a critical period after forced ethanol abstinence inhibits the development of time-dependent affective disturbances”